PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-07 04:46:15
+Last updated: 2024-04-07 04:46:55
-Random Quote: You sentimentalize property, you can kiss profits goodbye. - Marty Byrde
+Random Quote: What we know is a drop.
+What we don’t know is an ocean -